Hip fracture and GERD. We often

 write how everything in the body is connected.

-drives them to seek help.
+sufferers to seek relief.
 Proton pump inhibitors (PPI) come to the rescue for many Paramus reflux sufferers.

 Unfortunately, these PPIs may trigger pain